johnpolacek/chicagotechevents.com/README.md

 Go to your [Netlify App](https://app.netlify.com/sites/) and add the token as a Build Environment Variable in your app.

-Next, we will create the function that makes it all happen.
+Next, we will create the Netlify function that makes it all happen.

+**Note: The following is very much based on the [add-example function](https://github.com/netlify-labs/functions-site/tree/master/functions/add-example) in the [Netlify Functions site](https://github.com/DavidWells/functions-site) by [David Wells](https://davidwells.io/)**

 Ok let’s write an `add-event` function that takes some parameters then builds a markdown file to be submitted as a pull request to our events site Github repository.